Excel DATEDIF Function (Table of Contents)

 DATEDIF in Excel

-Datedif function in Excel is used to count the number of days, months, and years between the two dates.
-DatedIf function used to be available in the older version of MS Office till 2007.
-We will not be able to find this application, but we can still use this function if we know the syntax.
-To use the Datedif function, we should have a start date, end date and then select what we want to count.
+The datedif function in Excel counts the days, months, and years between the two dates.
+DatedIf function was available in the older version of MS Office until 2007.
+We cannot find this application, but we can still use this function if we know the syntax.
+To use the Datedif function, we should have a start and end date and select what we want to count.
 Use D for days, M for months, Y for years, MD for months ignoring Days, and YD for days ignoring years.

 Unit | Result |